The FRTOL Practical Test

 6. Any other required information.

-*Andrews’s Aviation has produced six varied Route Briefs for use with the FRTOL Practical test, all are wholly located in the Southern England & Wales (1:500,000 scale) chart coverage area.
+*Andrews’s Aviation has produced six varied Route Briefs for use with the FRTOL Practical test, all of which are located in the Southern England & Wales (1:500,000 scale) chart coverage area.

 **Andrews’ Aviation use a two-way voice radio system with audio recording and storage facilities.
 The candidate will be provided with a headset which incorporates the Press-To-Talk (PTT) function.